 The final line shows the mean of the differences between premium and regular gas: premium gas gives 1.06 miles per gallon more than regular gas.
 Note that this is always set up relative to the order of the two data arguments to t.test().
 If we had reversed them, this value would be negative, telling us that regular gas produces 1.06 miles per gallon less than regular gas.

 The confidence interval on the difference in means is also given: 0.13–2.00.
-We would say from this that premium gas produces 1.06 miles per gallon more than regular gas, with a 95% confidence interval on that difference of 0.13–2.00.
-Again, note that if we switched the order of the regular and premium data, the signs on these confidence limits would be flipped.
-It is common to switch the order of the data arguments so that the result is easily expressed.
+A succinct way to report this would be “Premium gas gets 1.06 mpg better than regular gas (95% C.I.: 0.13–2.00 mpg)”.
+If we switched the order of the regular and premium data, the signs on the difference and the confidence limits would be flipped.
+It is common to switch the order of the data arguments so that the results are positive and therefore more easily expressed.

 Although it is unusual to calculate a critical value of a t-distribution for hypothesis testing, sometimes we do need a critical value, such as when we calculate confidence intervals in longhand (shown below).
 A critical value from the t-distribution is found with the qt() function, supplying it with arguments for a probability (usually our confidence level, or half of it) and the degrees of freedom: